mroonga/mroonga/doc/source/install/others.md

 % /usr/local/mysql/bin/mysql -u root < /usr/local/share/mroonga/install.sql
 ```

-You need to specify the following on `configure`:
+You need to specify the following on `configure`.

 - The location of MySQL source code with `--with-mysql-source`.
 - The location of MySQL build directory with `--with-mysql-build`.